-We are Alberta’s first summer camp for people with disabilities and the only facility of our kind in Northern and Central Alberta that does not discriminate on the basis of the type or degree of disability.
+We are Alberta’s first summer camp for people with disabilities and the only facility of our kind in Northern and Central Alberta that does not discriminate based on the type or degree of disability.
 As a result, we welcome individuals with multiple disabilities and those deemed medically fragile.
-This year Camp will welcome almost 750 people with disabilities to have an opportunity to attend one of our week-long summer camps.
-These individuals, who range in age from 6 to 101, come to us from every part of Alberta as well as the Yukon, Northwest Territories and Northern British Columbia.
-Almost half of our campers come from the Edmonton Capital region.
+Each year Camp welcomes over 720 people with disabilities to have an opportunity to attend one of our week-long summer camps.
+These individuals, who range in age from 6 to 101, come to us from every part of Alberta as well as the Yukon, Northwest Territories and Northern British Columbia, with over half of our campers coming from the greater Edmonton area.

 Our fully modern, fully wheelchair accessible year-round facility is located on 107 acres 90 kilometres west of Edmonton on picturesque Lake Isle and includes:

 - Heated, indoor swimming pool